vibueno/PixelOdrom/README.md

 - [Tests](#tests)

 ## Description
-This project was developed within the frame of the Front End Developer Nanodegree program at Udacity.
-However, what I ended up developing exceeds greatly the goals of the initial project.
+pixelOdrom is a web tool for creating pixel art.
+This project was developed within the frame of the Front End Developer Nanodegree program at Udacity and greatly improved afterwards.

 ## Live
 For a live version of pixelOdrom, visit [GitHub Pages](https://vibueno.github.io/pixelodrom).